-It was the first step in a complex, multiphase effort to expand and improve the services of Sinai Hospital to the community.
-Each floor was designed for a specific purpose and function.
+The first step in a complex, multiphase effort was to expand and improve the services of Sinai Hospital to the community, the new tower features all private-inpatient rooms (for floors three, four, and six) designed around a decentralized nursing concept, with nursing alcoves outside each patient room for faster and more efficient responses.
+Each floor was designed to meet a specific purpose and function.
+The new units include:

 - The Cardiology Intervention Unit containing three existing cath labs, relocated from the general hospital, and two new cath labs, along with enclosed recovery bays, offices, a staff lounge, and a waiting area.